Admi126n/WorkCalendarManager/README.md

 - Margins before and after work
 - Calendars which should be ignored while app is searching for free time

+Project is archived because I'm going to recreate and improve it using SwiftUI.

 ### Screenshots
 |Main screen|Settings screen|
 |:-------------:|:-------------:|